-From a national historical point of view, the evolution of town planning in NSW and in Australia, Camden can be shown to demonstrate the main characteristics of a colonial private village that was planned according to the first town planning regulations in Australia, planned to contain the religious and civic services needed by the area's population particularly that of Camden Park and also planned to be an aesthetical icon within the cultural landscape.
+Camden meets this criterion of State significance because it demonstrates principal characteristics of a class of cultural place, an early country town replicating European settlers' memories of "home".
+From a national historical point of view, the evolution of town planning in NSW and in Australia, Camden can be shown to demonstrate the principal characteristics of a country town that grew from a colonial private village containing the religious and civic services needed by the area's population including that of Camden Park.